pact-foundation/pact-python/examples/README.md

 ./verify_pact.sh 1              # Wrapper script to first run Flask, and then use `pact-verifier` to verify and publish
 ```

+These examples demonstrate by first launching Flask via a `python -m flask run`, you may prefer to start Flask using an
+`app.run()` call in the python code instead, see [How to Run a Flask Application].
+Additionally for tests, you may want
+to manage starting and stopping Flask as part of a fixture setup.
+Any approach can be chosen here, in line with your
+existing Flask testing practices.

 ### Output